aSetback/GoodBot/README.md

 +compare raid1id raid2id
   Generate a side by side comparison of two raids for boss kills, time between bosses, and overall time elasped after each boss.

-+gear Player ?server ?region
++gear Player
   Retrieve a player's gear from the last attended raid.
 Server defaults to Mankrik, region defaults to US.

-+logs GuildName
++logs Guild Name // S[aces are alloweds
   Display a list of the last 10 raids uploaded to WarcraftLogs for the guild

-+rankings Taunt ?role ?server ?region
++rankings Taunt ?role
-  Display a player'ss best rankings for the specified role.
+  Display a player's best rankings for the specified role.
 Roles is defaulted to DPS, Server is defaulted to Mankrik, and region is defaulted to US.
 Other role options are HPS or Tank.

 +report raidid
   Retrieve basic information about a Warcraft Logs Report